ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 ---

 {: #insight-1}

 ## 1. Digital technology is not impact free and reductions are possible

 **Actionable opportunity**

 **It's valuable for organisations to take the time to measure their digital estate emissions, and openly share them.
-This helps to dispel the myth that digital is not impact free both internally within teams and around the wider industry.
-It also supports education around what steps can be taken to reduce impact.**
+This helps to dispel the myth that digital is impact free both internally within teams and around the wider industry.
+It also supports education around what steps can be taken to reduce its impact.**

 **The findings**